-David Bolinsky and his team illustrate scientific and medical concepts with high-drama animation.
-You've never seen the life of a cell quite like this.
+David Bolinsky and his team at XVIVO illustrate scientific and medical concepts with high-drama animation.
+These animators are true auteurs, carefully scripting and editing the story of cellular processes to show everyone — expert and amateur alike — the truth and the beauty of our bodies.
+You’ve never seen the life of a cell quite […]Continue reading

 Medical illustrator and animator David Bolinsky has devoted his career to displaying scientific and medical concepts in a clear, fresh light.

 Since the earliest days of computer animation, he knew this art could be a powerful tool for explaining scientific concepts in ways that traditional medical illustration simply couldn't.
 Now, with XVIVO, the company he co-founded, he works with schools and with medical and scientific firms, turning complex processes into understandable, compelling films.

 "The Inner Life of a Cell," highlighted at TED2007, represents the leading edge of medical animation, in both its technical achievement and its focus on compelling, memorable action.
 Created as part of the BioVision initiative to help explain cellular processes to students at Harvard's Department of Molecular and Cellular Biology, the clip has captured the imagination of the press -- and reportedly, of Hollywood.

 "Who would have thought the inner workings of a white blood cell could be visually stunning?
 For those who fell asleep during high school biology classes, David Bolinsky's presentation at the TED conference was a revelation." — Wired News